Jamie3213/slide-decks/modern-python/slide-deck.md

 ---

-## **Sub-typing**
+## **Subtyping**

-Lots of classes in Python have a natural concept of a *sub-type*, e.g., a collection of type A contains elements of type B.
+Lots of classes in Python have a natural concept of a *subtype*, e.g., a collection of type A contains elements of type B.

 ```python
 list[str]